Confidential — Prepared for Jon Muller — Not for Redistribution

 The technology exists to deliver in 2 weeks.
 The same CNC precision you use every day.
 The same production management systems you’ve already mastered.
 Advanced polymers instead of wood — HDPE, polycarbonate, ABS — lighter, stronger, corrosion-proof, and easier to machine.

 Texas alone has over 50,000 emergency vehicles.
-That’s $75 to $150 million in annual compartment replacement — in a single state.
+That’s $227.7 million in annual compartment replacement — in a single state.
 And nobody is delivering with speed, quality, and competitive pricing simultaneously.

 And the market is growing at 8.9% annually — driven by fleet modernization, stricter safety standards, and municipalities that are finally investing in equipment their firefighters have needed for years.